jacobvarner/hoops-jacobvarner/_posts/2020-2-21-an-overview-of-kenpom-net-and-other-official-metrics-used-by-the-ncaa-tournament-selection-committee-in-2020.md

 ### Kevin Pauga Index (KPI)

-The [KPI](https://faktor.ddns.net/#/) is a results based metric developed by now Assistant Director of Athletics at Michigan State, [Kevin Pauga](https://www.kpisports.net/about/).
-The KPI started as a large Excel sheet and has developed into a comprehensive metric used by college basketball and other sports over the last decade plus.
+The [KPI](https://faktor.ddns.net/#/) is a results-based metric developed by now Assistant Director of Athletics at Michigan State, [Kevin Pauga](https://www.kpisports.net/about/).
+The KPI started as a large Excel sheet and has developed into a comprehensive metric used by college basketball and other sports over the last decade-plus.

-The KPI assigns a value for each game based on the opponent and location and then uses the aggregate of each games score to rank teams.
+The KPI assigns a value for each game based on the opponent and location and then uses the aggregate of each game's score to rank teams.
 For instance, Auburn's best win of the season was 0.77 at Mississippi State while their worst loss was -0.11 at Missouri.
 Auburn currently sits in 5th overall with a rating of 0.367, just 0.001 ahead of both Villanova and Creighton at 0.366 as of 2/20/2020.

-Each team also has a rating for strength of schedule, overall differential, offensive differential, and defensive differential.
+Each team also has a rating for the strength of schedule, overall differential, offensive differential, and defensive differential.

 Because each game is assigned a score, it's easy to see the best wins and losses